Gin649/Game-Log-Tracker/README.md

-# Game Log — Tracker v2.0
+# Game Log — Tracker v2.0.3  Latest Updates Deployed

 A lightweight, installable Progressive Web App for tracking your [RetroAchievements](https://retroachievements.org) library — recent activity, in-progress games, completions by year, and playtime — with **no account, no login, and no cloud sync**.
 You can also log games that aren't on RetroAchievements or that you haven't played yet, including modern titles, right alongside your RA library.
 Everything stays on your device.